California Mortgage Assistance If You Are Unemployed

-- A Notice of Default (NOD) was recorded on the subject property as of the date of you request assistance under the program or under the HAMP UP forbearance program.
+- A Notice of Default (NOD) was recorded on the subject property more than 60 days prior to the date of request for UMA assistance.
+(Learn more about the California foreclosure process.)

 - You filed bankruptcy and the bankruptcy is active.
 (If you previously filed bankruptcy and it was dismissed or you received a discharge, then you are eligible to apply for the program.)

 - You voluntarily resigned from your job.

 - You are in an active HAMP trial modification (unless the trial is cancelled).

 - You become fully re-employed at any time during the UMA benefit period.